M.S., Ph.D. Degrees

 Minimum Requirements for Degrees: M.S.: 30 credits; Ph.D.: 18 thesis credits

-This program offers M.S. degrees in several concentration areas of oceanography: physical, chemical, biological, geological and fisheries.
-Limnological research projects are also undertaken under the oceanography degree.
-The Ph.D. degree is offered in oceanography.
+The M.S. and Ph.D. degrees are offered in several concentration areas of oceanography: physical, chemical, biological, geological and fisheries oceanography.

 Oceanography is both interdisciplinary and multidisciplinary.
-For both M.S. and Ph.D. oceanography students, research emphasis is on processes influencing the ocean’s circulation, composition, biological productivity and geology.
-Students considering graduate study in oceanography should have a strong background in physics, chemistry, biology, geology or mathematics, and a working familiarity with the other subjects.
+The M.S. and Ph.D. degrees emphasize processes that influence the ocean as a system, including its circulation, composition, biological productivity and geology.
+Students considering graduate study in oceanography should have a strong background in physics, chemistry, biology, geology or mathematics and a working familiarity with the other subjects.